back to overview

 The Corporate Sustainability Reporting Directive (CSRD) is a framework that was recently established by the European Union (EU) to standardise and enhance the disclosure of sustainability information by companies.
 The CSRD aims to expand the scope of previous directives and improve the overall quality of sustainability reporting.

 According to a study by KPMG, 96% of the top 250 companies in the world follow some form of sustainability reporting.
 This indicates that, as your business grows, you have to become more accountable for your company's sustainable efforts.
 The implementation of the CSRD in the European Union (EU) has pushed many companies into the direction of reporting on sustainability much sooner than expected.
-From this year onwards, these companies are expected to fully comply with the CSRD, and as a result, they should currently be preparing their report for the upcoming year.
-Your company may also need to do the same.
-Therefore, you should not underestimate the value of a well-designed CSR report and take action now.
-We will inspire you with several examples of good CSR report design and what makes them great.
+From 2025 onwards, the first group of companies is expected to comply with the CSRD, and as a result, they should currently be preparing their report for the upcoming year.

 Examples of great CSR reports (and what makes them good)

+While not in compliance with CSRD, we can learn a lot from the designs of earlier CSR and sustainability reports.
 When searching for CSR reports in Google, you will find plenty.
-What you will find, however, is that most of these reports are still in PDF and actual engaging CSR reports are hard to come by.
+However, what you will find is that most of these reports are still in PDF format and actual engaging and enjoyable-to-read reports are hard to come by.
 We believe that interactivity is the key to reader engagement.
-To demonstrate, we provide you with several examples of great recent CSR reports and will explain what makes them pleasurable to read.
+To demonstrate, we provide you with several examples of great CSR reports from previous years and will explain what makes their designs great.

 A screenshot of the BMW Group sustainability strategy report